kenmoini/lab-ocp/README.md

   - [Policy] OpenShift Loki 6.3 Operator & Instance (with `rhLoki=true` cluster label)

 - **Cluster Label Flagged**
-  - `acs-secured-cluster=true` Deploys the ACS SecuredCluster CR integrated to the Hub ACS
-  - `acs-central=true` Deploys the ACS Central CR to any cluster
-  - `nvidia-gpu=true` Deploys the NFD and NVIDIA GPU Operators and Instances
-  - `virtualization=true` Deploys the Virtualization related Operators and Instances
-  - `community-eso=true` Deploys the community External Secrets Operator with a ClusterSecretStore connecting to Vault.
-Required for bootstrapping IDP and whatnot.
   - `cluster-gitops-config=enabled` Deploys a per-cluster GitOps ApplicationSet of Applications.
 Points to `clusters/{{name}}/gitops-config/`
+  - `acs-secured-cluster=enabled` Deploys the ACS SecuredCluster CR integrated to the Hub ACS
+  - `acs-central=enabled` Deploys the ACS Central CR to any cluster, by default an ACS Hub will be deployed on the ACM Hub
+  - `nvidia-gpu=enabled` Deploys the NFD and NVIDIA GPU Operators and Instances
+  - `virtualization=enabled` Deploys the Virtualization related Operators and Instances
+  - `community-eso=enabled` Deploys the community External Secrets Operator with a ClusterSecretStore connecting to Vault.
+Required for bootstrapping IDP and whatnot.
   - `appset/kyverno=enabled` AppSet that deploys Kyverno via Helm and Policies.
   - `appset/helm-vault=enabled` AppSet that deploys Hashicorp Vault via Helm.
 Not really used since bootstrap needs managed Secrets but can be helpful for providing Vault as a service on managed clusters.
   - `appset/democratic-csi=enabled` AppSet that deploys Democratic CSI.